Basic Tech Jobs That Don't Require a Degree

 The tech industry offers several benefits, including opportunities for high salaries, flexible hours, and remote work.

-According to the Bureau of Labor Statistics (BLS), the median annual salary for computer and information technology roles was $97,430 in 2021 — significantly higher than the average earnings for all other occupations.
-BLS projects employment for tech professionals to grow by 15% from 2021-2031, which is also much faster than average.
+According to the Bureau of Labor Statistics (BLS), the median annual salary for computer and mathematical occupations was $104,200 in 2023 — significantly higher than the average earnings for all other occupations.
+BLS also projects employment for tech professionals to grow faster than average from 2023-2033.

-The BLS also reports that more than 30% of tech professionals don't have degrees.
+The BLS also reports that up to 30% of computer science professionals don't have degrees.
 Some basic tech jobs that don't require a degree are technical support specialists, web developers, and systems administrators.

 How to Get a Tech Job Without a Degree